hcfp/Computing-Notes/Computing Notes.md

   * border = black

 - The image is redrawn when resized ∴ no quality loss
-- Smaller file size for geometric shapes since less data is stores
+- Smaller file size for geometric shapes since less data is stored
 - This means they are often used as logos since they can be infinitely scaled and the smaller file size allows for faster transmission
 - Vectors are bad for photographs